alexrobertsonuk/ga4-for-content-designers/README.md

-# GA4 for content designers
+# GA4 for content designers: a practical guide
-A practical guide for content designers using Google Analytics 4 (GA4) to answer content and user behaviour questions.
+Learn how to use Google Analytics 4 (GA4) to answer content and user behaviour questions.